acorrenson/miniDna/README.md

 ### isDna(seq)

-Check if the given string is a Dna sequences (containing only nucleotides A T G C)
+Check if the given string is a Dna sequence (containing only nucleotides A T G C)

 Parameters :
 + seq : `str` String to check